A bent frame can turn every drive into a safety risk, even if your vehicle still “feels” mostly normal.

 - Greater damage to vehicle components upon impact

-- Decreased effectiveness of safety features like airbags
+- Decreased effectiveness of safety features like airbags and crumple zones

-- Long-term wear on suspension and tires
+- Long-term wear on suspension and tires that makes handling less predictable

 Long-term issues with suspension, steering, and alignment

-Get Expert Frame Straightening at Rays Auto Body
+Get Expert Frame Straightening at Ray’s Auto Body

 Advanced equipment to restore your vehicle’s structural integrity